awslabs/privacy-preserving-xgboost-inference/README.md

 This package requires python>=3.8.
 Install the dependencies with

- - xargs -L 1 pip install < requirements.txt
+ - python -m pip install -r requirements.txt
- - pip3 install pyope

 This command installs the dependencies in a specific order.